OWASP/Vulnerable-Web-Application/README.md

 ## What is Vulnerable-Web-Application

-Vulnerable-Web-Application is a website that is prepared for people who are interested in web penetration and who want to have information about this subject or to be working.
+Vulnerable-Web-Application iis a website that is prepared for people who are interested in web penetration and who want to have information about this subject or to be working.
 In fact, the website is quite simple to install and use.

 Vulnerable-Web-Application categorically includes Command Execution, File Inclusion, File Upload, SQL and XSS.
 For database-requiring